Skip to main content

 • Demonstrate or explain the possible use of a makerspace

-• Demonstrate overall creativity in the entry
+• Exhibit overall creativity in the entry

 • Provide an explanation of the teaching philosophy and/or approach that will be used to expand the STEAM learning experience and encourage students to pursue careers in STEAM fields